Gift Acceptance Policy

 A life insurance gift will be complete upon the execution and delivery of the life insurance policy to the Western Washington University Foundation or assignment of the policy in the event the Western Washington University Foundation is not the original owner.

 A life estate is retained by a donor when they transfer title to real estate to the Foundation, yet retain the right to live in, or otherwise utilize the property until the death of the donor or other beneficiary, or until they otherwise release their interest in the property.

 Acceptance of real estate with retained life estates shall follow gift acceptance procedures for acceptance of outright gifts of real property.
 Adequate provision must be made by the donor for all expenses of ownership, including payment of mortgages, taxes, insurance, utilities and maintenance.
 If adequate provision for these expenses is not evident, the Foundation may choose not to accept the gift.

 Life estates will be counted at the market value of the home at the time of transfer, less the discounted value of the estimated “rent” over the estimated remaining lifetime of the donor/beneficiary.
 A qualified appraisal is required for all Retained Life Estates, and is the responsibility of the donor.

 SPECIAL GIFTS OR SITUATIONS

-The Executive Committee shall review all gifts of unusual or significant risk.
-All such gifts shall be documented by a written understanding between the donor and the Foundation, and must ultimately be approved by the Executive Committee before the Foundation may accept the gifts.
-The Executive Committee may establish an ad hoc committee to provide analysis and recommendations to the Executive Committee regarding any specific gift.
+The executive committee shall review all gifts of unusual or significant risk.
+All such gifts shall be documented by a written understanding between the donor and the Foundation, and must ultimately be approved by the executive committee before the Foundation may accept the gifts.
+The executive committee may establish an ad hoc committee to provide analysis and recommendations to the executive committee regarding any specific gift.

 Gifts of unusual or significant risk may include but are not limited to:

-- Non-publicly traded securities or privately-held stock
+- Non-publicly traded securities or privately held stock

 - All gifts of real property